syncfusion-content/javascript-docs/js/api/ejToggleButton.md

-To destroy the toggle button
+To destroy the toggle button widget, all events bound using this._on will be unbind automatically and bring the control to pre-init state.